jeremy-rifkin/libassert/README.md

 ## Replacing &lt;cassert&gt;

-With `-DASSERT_LOWERCASE` this library can be used as a drop-in replacement for `<cassert>` but it is important to be aware of two things:
+This library is not a drop-in replacement for `<cassert>` but you can achieve traditional assert behavior with `-DASSERT_LOWERCASE` and the use of `debug_assert`.

-- `assert(expr);` will still evaluate `expr` under `-DNDEBUG`.
-Side effects will still be present, though there probably should not be any side effects.
-If there are no side effects `expr` should be optimized away, at the very least during LTO.
-- Defining `assert` is [technically not allowed][16.4.5.3.3] by the standard but thi should not be an issues on any sane compiler.
+`-DASSERT_LOWERCASE` is not default because defining `assert` is technically [not allowed][16.4.5.3.3] by the standard, but this should not be an issues on any sane compiler.

 ## Comparison With Other Languages